-A circular space in the centre of village 6m in diameter has been selected as a community workshop space for locals and tourists to share skills and learn handicrafts, this construction is made of reclaimed single-use bottles and is 25% complete.
+A circular space in the center of village 6m in diameter has been selected as a community workshop space for locals and tourists to share skills and learn handicrafts, this construction is made of reclaimed single-use bottles and is 25% complete.

-The bottles will be produced to order as we do not want this program to take away from the traditional lifestyle of the community.
+The bottles are be produced to order as we do not want this program to take away from the traditional lifestyle of the community.
 Families source the bamboo from the surrounding jungle and is soaked in a Borax solution to purify the bamboo and eliminate bugs and larvae in the bamboo.
 This is then dried and the bottle is shaped.

 The bottles can be laser branded with company logos before sealing making a personalized product.
-Finished bottles are then sealed with a food safe epoxy resin and left to cure in a bamboo shelter for 10-14 days.
+Finished bottles are then sealed with a food-safe epoxy resin and left to cure in a bamboo shelter for 10-14 days.

 The village fund is used for health care school support, the building of public amenities such as roads, water supply and electricity, social welfare scheme, and members of the community can apply for funds for medical procedures and support if sick.